GodwinJoeDionisus/Python-Packet-Sniffer/README.md

-\# Python Packet Sniffer
+# Python Packet Sniffer

 A simple Python-based network packet sniffer built using the Scapy library.

-This tool captures live network packets and displays basic information such as source IP, destination IP, and protocol.
+This tool captures live network packets and displays useful information such as source IP, destination IP, and protocol.

+---

+## Project Overview

+This project demonstrates how network traffic can be captured and analyzed using Python.
+Packet sniffing is an important concept in **network security and cybersecurity monitoring**.

+The tool listens to network packets and prints important details about them in real time.

+---

-\## Features
+## Features

-\- Captures live network packets
+- Capture live network packets
+- Display source IP address

-\- Displays source and destination IP addresses
+- Display destination IP address

-\- Identifies protocol used
+- Identify protocol type

-\- Lightweight and beginner-friendly
+- Lightweight and beginner-friendly cybersecurity project

+---

-\## Technologies Used
+## Technologies Used

-\- Python
+- Python

-\- Scapy
+- Scapy Library

+---

-\## How It Works
+## How It Works

-The program uses Scapy to sniff network traffic and analyze packets.
+The program uses the **Scapy library** to sniff packets from the network interface.

-When a packet contains an IP layer, the script extracts and prints the source IP, destination IP, and protocol.
+When a packet contains an **IP layer**, the script extracts:

-\## Usage

-Run the script:

-python packet\_sniffer.py

-Then generate traffic, for example:

-ping google.com

-The sniffer will display captured packets in real time.

-\## Disclaimer

-This project is created for \*\*educational and cybersecurity learning purposes only\*\*.

-Only monitor networks you own or have permission to analyze.
+- Source IP address
+- Destination IP address
+- Protocol number

+The information is then displayed in the terminal.

+Example output: